 TN results from a neuropathic disorder of the Vth cranial nerve (trigeminal nerve).
 The trigeminal nerve senses mixed modalities including:

 - Motor supply to the muscles of mastication

 Most commonly, the maxillary and/or mandibular branch are involved.

 - Peak incidence lies between the ages of 50 and 60 years, with prevalence increasing with age.

 - There is a reported annual incidence in the UK of about 27 cases per 100,000.

 - It is more common in females.

 - There may also be a genetic predisposition, as there have been observations of familial clustering.
 However, the exact method of transmission is unclear, although there is a lack of penetrance.

-- Patients may have certain triggers that set the pain paroxysm off (see table below).
+- Patients may have certain triggers that set the pain paroxysm off (see 'Diagnostic criteria', below).